compleatguru/yii2-rest/README.md

 ```
 GET http://your-site.com/api/my - List of records
 GET http://your-site.com/api/my?offset=2&limit=5 - Select records from second to seventh
+GET http://your-site.com/api/my?where={"id": {"gteq": 2, "lt": 5}} - Select records with id greater than or equal 2 and less than 5
 GET http://your-site.com/api/my?sort=-created_at - List of records with sorting descending by created_at attribute
 GET http://your-site.com/api/my?sort=created_at - List of records with sorting ascending by created_at attribute
 GET http://your-site.com/api/my?fields=id - List of records with selecting just id attribute